-It is a statutory procedure which allows the IRD to reduce the penalties that would otherwise apply if it investigated you and found the tax default you are concerned about.
-In many cases you can obtain a promise of non-prosecution.
+This statutory procedure requires the IRD to reduce penalties that would otherwise apply if it investigated you and found the tax default you are concerned about.
+In some cases the penalties can be cancelled completely.
+In many cases you can obtain an assurance of non-prosecution.

 2. What is involved?

 A disclosure has to meet the requirements of the IRD’s